-I think there’s nothing like a fried, shredded vegetable pancake to fill you up and bring you comfort.
-This recipe definitely fits the bill—without grains, gluten, dairy or nuts.
 You can make these pancakes with potatoes for a traditional latke, or use shredded turnips, rutabaga, celery root, parsnips, sweet potato, yam, or even butternut squash for a more nutritious, GAPS-legal and Paleo-friendly variation.
+My favorites are celery root/potato and turnip.

 After you make these a couple of times, you will quickly memorize the ratio of shredded root veggie to onion to egg, and you’ll find the seasonings you like best, too.
 Then it will be easy to whip up some pancakes any time, with whatever root veggies you have on hand, without a recipe.

-Easy Root Vegetable Pancake Recipe
+Easy Root Vegetable Pancakes

 Ingredients